snotskie/ttrpg/site/src/characters.md

 ## Basic Stats

 Each character in this game has a small number of Basic Stats, represented by the "H’s of Humanity" described below.
-Together, these few Basic Stats describe a character's general capabilities at a wide range of tasks and situations.
+Together, these describe a character's general capabilities at a wide range of tasks and situations.

 !!! tip "Character Creation: Step One!"
     Green boxes like these provide questions to help guide you as you create your first character!